Why AI Projects Fail

 The 55% linked to a blog post summarizing a Forrester report that sits behind a paywall with undisclosed methodology.
 The actual sample size for that specific figure has never been publicly confirmed.

 A scoping review published on SSRN in August 2025 examined the major failure-rate studies and concluded: "None of the sources employs probability sampling or standardized outcome definitions suitable for population-level prevalence claims."[1]
+The review remains a working paper — not yet peer-reviewed — and its author, Joe Vallone, serves as Chief Information and AI Officer at Outcomes360, a firm offering AI-in-enterprise assessment services.
+The affiliation is publicly listed; the methodological claim is independently verifiable: none of the major failure-rate studies discloses probability sampling.

 The adversarial review caught the problem before anything went live.
 The formal pipeline produced better numbers.
 The process worked.
 But the resistance I felt — the pull to trust numbers that felt authoritative — that's not a personal failing.
 It's a calibration problem that everyone using these tools faces.
 I'm not immune.
 Nobody is.